symfony-cmf/symfony-cmf-docs/tutorials/handling-multilang-documents.rst

 Routing
 -------

-The concept of the DynamicRouter is to map the request URL onto a PHPCR id.
-Each document can have only one id, and therefore we need a separate route document for each locale.
-The cool thing with this is that you can localize the URL for each language.
+The DynamicRouter uses a route source to get routes that could match a request.
+The concept of the default PHPCR-ODM source is to map the request URL onto an id, which in PHPCR terms is the repository path to a node.
+This allows for a very efficient lookup without needing a full search over the repository.
+But a PHPCR node has exactly one path, therefore we need a separate route document for each locale.
+The cool thing with this is that we can localize the URL for each language.
 Simply create one route document per locale, and set a default value for _locale to point to the locale of that route.